bevanDon/csci3055u-project-template/README.md

 EX.By,Catch,delegate etc
 > - Modifier keywords,acts as key words in a modifier list of declarations EX.Actual,Abstract,const etc
-> - Many of kotlins keyword synax is similiar to Java
+> - Many of kotlin keyword syntax is similiar to Java

 4.Scoping rules supported by the language: lexical vs dynamic scoping
 > - In kotlin we have the ability to use OOP and lambda functions because of this we have a lot of versatility in scoping